‘A’ as in Alpha, ‘B’ as in Bravo, ‘C’ as in Charlie. Heard these phrases before?

 I hope this would help you the next time you try and communicate names, email ids, or address with people over a telephonic conversation.

-Do let me know what you think of this template by leaving a comment below.
+Do let me know what you think of this Excel Template by leaving a comment below.

 Other Excel Templates You Might Like: